BA German

 Career Outlook

-Knowledge of multiple languages and intercultural competencies enhance any occupation and offer graduates many career opportunities.
+Knowledge of multiple languages and intercultural competencies enhances any occupation and offers graduates many career opportunities.
 Language-intensive careers include:

 • foreign service officer